Magnipterygius

 Magnipterygius is an extinct genus of primitive ichthyosaur found in the Early Jurassic (Lower Toarcian) Posidonia Shale of Dotternhausen, Germany.
 The holotype specimen is SMNS96922, a nearly complete articulated skeleton.
-This genus is well known as a small-sized ichthyosaur, of around 120 cm length, making it the second genus of that size after the Triassic.
-Due to the similarities with the genus Stenopterygius it has been classified as a member of the family Stenopterygiidae.
+This genus is a small-sized ichthyosaur with similarities to Stenopterygius, measuring around 1.2 m in length.
+It is classified as either a valid genus of the family Stenopterygiidae or a junior synonym of Stenopterygius.